College Admissions Decisions are Here – Now What?

 My first piece of advice is to try to relax.
 Stressing about admissions decisions won’t do anything to change those decisions.
 You have worked hard for your grades, taken standardized tests, written personal statements, and completed college and financial aid applications.
 The hard work is behind you.

-Also keep an eye out for any communication from the FAFSA and CSS Profile because you may be selected for verification and will need to verify the information you entered on your documents.
+If you applied for financial aid, keep an eye out for any communication from the FAFSA and CSS Profile because you may be selected for verification and will need to verify the information you entered on your documents.
 Again, you don’t want to miss the deadlines for submitting this information as it can affect your financial aid offers.

-Finally, make sure and notify any colleges you have applied to if your spring semester courses have changed from what you entered into your college applications.
+Finally, notify any colleges you have applied to if your spring semester courses have changed from what you entered into your college applications.
 Perhaps most importantly, make sure to keep your grades up.
 Failure to notify colleges of schedule changes, as well as a drop in grades, is reason enough for a college to withdraw their admittance.